You are hereTutorial: How to Grow Cannabis Indoors!

 When you're not familiar with your particular strain, or don't want to risk guessing, you can use a magnifier to look closely at the trichomes to pick the perfect harvest time.
 In Europe these trichomes are called “resin glands.”
 Trichomes are the 'crystals' or ‘glitter’ you see accumulating on your bud/leaves during the flowering stage.
 These trichomes are what contain the majority of cannabinoids (the good stuff) in your buds, and they change in appearance as harvest time approaches.

-The trichome method is the most precise way of knowing when to harvest.
+The cannabis trichome method is the most precise way of deciding when to harvest your cannabis plants.
 Growers can look at the glandular stalked trichomes on the buds under a magnifier, and this gives you the information you need to know the best time to harvest for your needs.